Robust and Scalable Game-theoretic Security Investment Methods for Voltage Stability of Power Systems: Numerical Results

 \subsection{IEEE 9-bus System}

 The IEEE 9-bus system has 6 load buses, which are all potential targets for the attacker.
-We assume that the set of buses with control devices installed is $\mathscr{L}_{ctrl}=\{4,5,6,8\}$, which means that the defender can only directly compensate to bus $k, \forall k\in \mathscr{L}_{ctrl}$.
-In the simulation, $q_a^{k,\max}$ is determined by the covertness constraint (\ref{eq:a_cc_c5}), and we set $q_d^{k,\max}=2$ pu, $\forall k$.
+We assume that the set of buses with control devices installed is $\mathscr{L}_{ctrl}=\{4,5,6,8\}$.
+In the simulation, $q_a^{k,\max}$ is determined by the covertness constraint, and we set $q_d^{k,\max}=2$ pu, $\forall k$.
 It was verified that these compensations do not violate the $[0.9, 1.1]$ pu voltage range for any bus.
-The $M$ load-uncertain models are created by adding independent zero-mean Gaussian random variables to the components of the nominal reactive power setpoint vector $\bm{Q}_L^{n}$, i.e., the $i^{\text{th}}$ model's nominal reactive power setpoint vector is given by $\bm{Q}_L^{n,i}=\bm{Q}_L^{n}(1+\bm{\epsilon}^i)$, where $\bm{\epsilon}^i\sim N(0,{\sigma}^2)$, for $i = \{1,\cdots,M\}$, and the standard deviation $\sigma=0.1$ \cite{bo2009probabilistic}.
-Note that the number of models $M=20$, which satisfies the criteria for the sample size given the margin of error (MOE) of 0.05 and the confidence interval (CI) of $95\%$ \cite{liu2014introduction}.
-Fig. \ref{fig:Ua_avg_33} shows the attacker's expected utility $U^a({\bm{a}_o^*},{\bm{d}_o^*})$ (\ref{eq:Ua_nom}) at a CBSE for varying $\gamma_a$ and $\gamma_d$ assuming a fixed nominal model.
-These trends are consistent with Theorem 1 in \cite{an2020stackelberg}.
-In particular, each player's utility improves as that player's cost decreases while the opponent's cost is fixed.
-Moreover, multiple SEs exist in the regions shown in Fig. \ref{fig:Ua_avg_33}, and the proposed CBBI method finds a cost-efficient CBSE without sacrificing the players' payoffs.
-Furthermore, when $\gamma_a\leq 0.15$ while $\gamma_d\geq 1.05$, the defender's cost per load greatly exceeds that of the attacker's, so the attacker is able to increase its reactive power demand to achieve $\Delta_0=1$ (i.e. voltage collapse) while the defender cannot compensate due to its limited resources and thus does not act in this region to save its cost (\ref{eq:cd_c5}).
-On the other hand, when the defender's cost is small ($\gamma_d\leq 0.3$), implying the defender has sufficient resources to compensate for any level of attack, the attacker does not act, and the resulting $U^a({\bm{a}_o^*},{\bm{d}_o^*})=\Delta_0^{n}$ (i.e. the defender maintains the nominal voltage index).
-In addition, we found that both players target ``important" loads with the greatest impact on $\Delta_0$, but the attacker tends to avoid the loads protected by the defender \cite{an2020stackelberg}.
-Finally, it was shown in \cite[Chap.4]{An2020thesis} that choosing $L_a=L_d=3$ provides excellent performance-complexity trade-off for both players, so these parameters are employed throughout the rest of this paper.
-Fig. \ref{fig:mismatch} represents the utility difference (\ref{eq:mu_nom}) statistics for the CBSG employed over the set of $M=20$ uncertain models for five different cost pairs.
-We observe that most uncertain models experience modest utility differences from the CBSE shown in Fig. \ref{fig:Ua_avg_33}.
-Specifically, the mean utility difference fluctuates from $0.46\%$ to $3.83\%$ for the five cost pairs in Fig. \ref{fig:mismatch}, demonstrating robustness of CBSG to load uncertainty in the IEEE 9-bus power system.
+The $M$ load-uncertain models are created by adding independent zero-mean Gaussian random variables to the components of the nominal reactive power setpoint vector $\bm{Q}_L^{n}$, i.e., the $i^{\text{th}}$ model's nominal reactive power setpoint vector is given by $\bm{Q}_L^{n,i}=\bm{Q}_L^{n}(1+\bm{\epsilon}^i)$, where $\bm{\epsilon}^i\sim N(0,{\sigma}^2)$, $i = \{1,\cdots,M\}$, and the standard deviation $\sigma=0.1$ \cite{bo2009probabilistic}.
+Note that the number of models $M=20$, which satisfies the criteria for the sample size given the margin of error (MOE) of 0.05 and the confidence interval (CI) of $95\%$.